Stay on track with some of these tips:

 - Three 10-minute walks throughout your day

-- Two 15-minute power walks including taking stairs and walking longer distances at work or school
+- Two 15-minute power walks, including climbing stairs and walking longer distances at work or school

 - 15 minutes of push-ups, sit-ups, and lunges in the morning, then 15 minutes of stretching in the evening

-- An exercise DVDs to use at home to jumpstart your day or to avoid going outdoors on a rainy day
+- An exercise DVD to use at home to jumpstart your day or to avoid going outdoors on a rainy day

 - 30 minutes of yoga to help unwind after a long day

-- Enrolling in an exercise class so that activity fits regularly into your week
+- Enrolling in an exercise class or activity that fits regularly into your week

-- Texting a friend to meet with you to “catch up” while strolling through the neighborhood or an outdoor mall
+- Texting a friend to meet and "catch up" while strolling through the neighborhood or an outdoor mall

 - Rewarding yourself at the end of a long week with a one-hour bike ride at the beach.

-For further information or help, visit the suggested websites and read through the material.
-Sign-up for a free online calorie tracker, start an exercise plan or visit the Student Health Center, Bldg.
-67B and request to speak with a nurse for guidance.
+For further information or help, visit these suggested websites and read through the material.
+Sign-up for a free online calorie tracker, start an exercise plan, or visit the Student Health Center, Bldg.
+67B, and request to speak with a nurse for guidance.

 Choose My Plate: